Awodi-Emmanuel/Cloudgen-devops-assessment-solution/README.md

    **Solution**

    To address this challenge, I reached out to the AWS Support team for assistance.
 They provided me with detailed documentation on recreating the default subnet, allowing me to proceed with the required steps for the assessment.
 By following their guidance, I was able to recreate the default subnet and continue with the assessment without any further obstacles.

-This command will destroy the provisioned RDS instance and any associated resources.

 ## Troubleshooting